Envian/xiv-criterion-na-strats/guides/_ew/amr/moko/soldiers-of-death.md

 ![](./timeline-2.png)

 > Next, identify the add you are tethered to.
 Both players will need to stand
-> against the wall with their backs facing eachother, while also having their
+> against the wall with their backs facing each other, while also having their
 > second cleave facing the center of the area.
 >
 > Identify the add that you're tethered to, and find their 2nd telegraphed